kwakutwumasi/Quakearts-Webtools/qa-appbase-minimal-archetype/README.md

 ##### Notes

-The alternate-web-configs contains example webapp.confi.json files for use in common scenarios.
+The alternate-web-configs contains example main-webapp.config.json files for use in common scenarios.
 * **live.main-webapp.config.json** contains example configuration for use in a live environment.
 * **jsf-live.main-webapp.config.json** contains example configuration for JSF.
 Replace the content of your pom with the content of jsf-pom.xml to add JSF related dependencies
 * **rest-live.main-webapp.config.json** contains example configuration for JAX-RS using Jboss RestEasy.
 Replace the content of your pom with the content of rest-pom.xml to add JAX-RS related dependencies

+To use them, remove the prefix (the content before _main-webapp.config.json_) and replace the _main-webapp.config.json_ in _src/main/resources_ folder.